Business Administration (BA/BS) Contact Information

 OBA 311 Business Analytics I 4

-Science course 4
+Core-education course in science 4

-Cultural Awareness for Business Decisions Course 4
+Cultural Awareness for Business Decisions course 4

 Credits 16